gilbertsuson24/final/README.md

 # Raspberry Pi 5 Object Detection System

-A Python-based object detection system for Raspberry Pi 5 running Debian Trixie, using the OV5647 camera module and TensorFlow Lite for real-time object detection.
+A Python-based object detection system for Raspberry Pi 5 running Debian Bookworm, using the OV5647 camera module and TensorFlow Lite for real-time object detection.
+Optimized for OV5647 camera compatibility with rpicam tools.

 ## Features